Please ensure Javascript is enabled for purposes of website accessibility

 Extraordinary Ministers of Holy Communion

 Extraordinary Ministers are made up of lay men and women who assist the priests and deacons with the smooth distribution of Holy Communion during Mass.
-Candidates who are Cathedral parishioners and faithful to the teachings of the Church receive detailed training and support for this very important ministry which takes them to the very life-center of our Catholic faith.
+Candidates who are Cathedral parishioners and faithful to the teachings of the Church receive detailed training and support for this very important ministry, which takes them to the very life center of our Catholic faith.

-Contact: Amy McCormick at ammccormick@att.net or 916-801-3967
+Contact: Peggy Oakden at 1poakden@gmail.com

 Festival of Trees (FOT)

-Friday Morning Rosary Group
+Friday Morning Mass and Rosary Group

 Contact: John Fairbanks at john@capitolmr.com